kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

     O        P        Q         R        S    T
 ...
 ```

-Let me go over what this is, and yes I know this looks like a lot, but it's
-really not.
-These all can be scoped by a "region of interest" such as an
-amount of time, money, or starting from when your balance for a particular
-currency was last at 0 (as in liquidated/empty).

-**Notes:**

 The right hand side of the exchange we'll be calling dollars here but it works
 for any exchange (such as BTC-ETH for instance).
 It's a shorthand for the